County ins & outs - signings, departures and rumours

 Outs: Ben Phillips (REL), Graeme White (Northants), Graeme Swann (RET), Alex Hales (Worcestershire, loan from 2-11 May)

-Future departures: 2014 is expected to be veteran paceman Andre Adams's final season with Notts, while Jaques will not be returning for 2015, having been released from the second year of his contract to become assistant coach of New South Wales.
+Future departures: Veteran paceman Andre Adams will leave at the end of the season and join Hampshire on a short-term deal for 2015, while Jaques will not be returning for 2015, having been released from the second year of his contract to become assistant coach of New South Wales.

 Overseas player: Alviro Petersen (South Africa), Dirk Nannes (Australia, for Twenty20); Colin Ingram (South Africa, while Petersen is on international duty in July)

-Ins: Johann Myburgh (ex-Durham), Tim Groenewald (Derbyshire, loan from 20 June until end of season, then three-year contract)
+Ins: Johann Myburgh (ex-Durham), Josh Davey (Middlesex), Tim Groenewald (Derbyshire, loan from 20 June until end of season, then three-year contract)

 Outs: Jos Buttler (Lancashire), Gemaal Hussain (REL), Yasir Arafat (Sussex), Steve Kirby (RET on 22 July)

 Other news: In a revamped coaching set-up, ex-Derbyshire coach David Houghton becomes batting coach, 2nd XI coach Jason Kerr becomes bowling coach, and former head coach Andy Hurry becomes director of high performance.
-James Hildreth and Craig Kieswetter have signed new contracts.
+James Hildreth, Craig Kieswetter, Craig Meschede, Johann Myburgh, Tom Abell, Jack Leach, Lewis Gregory, Alex Barrow, James Regan, Max Waller and Josh Davey have signed new contracts.

 Overseas player: Graeme Smith (South Africa, April to May), Robin Peterson (South Africa, for Twenty20), Hashim Amla (South Africa, late May until late June), Tillakaratne Dilshan (Sri Lanka, late June until mid-August)